brgotcher/MARSHA-scripts/README.md

 VIA: get current month and day, use VIA command to check current date availability

-VIR: get current month and day, use VIR/REG command to check current day's rates
+VIR: get current month and day, use VIR/REG command to check current day's rack rates